jeffswartz/poctestnetwork/Android-Sample/README.md

 4. Locate the armeabi and x86 directories in the OpenTok/libs directory of the OpenTok Android SDK, and drag them into the app/jniLibs directory of the project.

-5. Set the following variables to a test OpenTok session ID, token, and API key:
+5. In the com.opentok.qualitystats.sample.MainAcdtivity.java class, set the following properties to a test OpenTok session ID, token, and API key:

    ```
    private static final String SESSION_ID = "";